-Organisation: To provide an international umbrella organisation for national epilepsy organisations (Members of IBE) whose primary purpose is to improve the social condition and quality of life of people with epilepsy and those who care for them.
+Organisation: To provide an international umbrella organisation for national epilepsy organisations (IBE Chapters) whose primary purpose is to improve the social condition and quality of life of people with epilepsy and those who care for them.

-Support: To provide a strong global network to support the development of new Members, to support existing Members to develop to their fullest potential and to encourage co-operation and contact between Members.
+Support: To provide a strong global network to support the development of new Chapters, to support existing Chapters to develop to their fullest potential and to encourage co-operation and contact between Chapters.

 Communication: To promote the facts about epilepsy and to communicate IBE’s vision, mission and messages to the widest possible audience.